 Creating and running an online store is a great challenge that takes massive effort and therefore, choosing the wrong platform could damage your operation right from its beginning.
 Especially when there are deep discussions about WooCommerce Vs Shopify, it’s perfectly normal to get confused while understanding your requirements and selecting the most suitable eCommerce platform.

-The current market share between these popular eCommerce platforms is given below.
+The current Shopify and WooCommerce market share along with other popular eCommerce platforms is given below.

 What is Shopify?

 Shopify is of Canadian origin and has more than 1 million merchants and offers a host of up-to-date features, thanks to the regular updates.